- 1. Introduction

 If the petitioning spouse dies during the two-year period, a joint petition is not required.
 The CR must still establish that the marriage was legal where it took place and was not entered into solely for immigration purposes.

-To obtain a waiver of the joint filing requirement on this basis, the CR must prove extreme hardship that occurred during the period of CR status.
+To obtain a waiver of the joint filing requirement on this basis, the CR must prove extreme hardship that arose during the period of CR status.
 The case law is mixed as to whether this waiver can be granted if the marriage was not entered into in good faith.
+Common areas of hardship upon removal from the U.S. include health (mental and physical), safety, education, economic, and any personal considerations.

 A jointly filed I-751 must be filed within the 90-day filing period described above.
 This period may be extended (“tolled”) if one spouse is a member of the Armed Forces in active-duty status.